-Steven Hicks has served as the primary legal counsel for NID Housing’s day-to-day organizational needs for over eight years.
+Steven Hicks has served as the primary legal counsel for NID Housing’s day-to-day organizational needs for over a decade.
 As the organization has expanded, Steven has assumed the roles of VP of Development and Technology.
 While most of his work is embedded in NID Housing’s infrastructure, and not readily visible, Steven is pleased to have been the project lead and primary contributor to the redevelopment of NID’s website.

 As Assistant General Counsel, Steven is responsible for managing the day-to-day legal affairs of NID Housing.
 This includes contract negotiation and formation, grant compliance, regulatory oversight and monitoring of the extensive NID Housing certified branch office network, drafting policy and procedure manuals, and handling anything else that that might have legal ramifications.
 He also regularly travels to Washington, D.C., for policy conferences and roundtables.